numba/numba/docs/source/reference/numpysupported.rst

 .. note::
-  Users can expect Numba to be bit accurate with Numpy within the last few (at max 5) ULPs for Linux, Windows and macOS.
+  Users can expect Numba to be bit accurate with Numpy within the last few (at max 5) ULPs for Linux-x86_64, Windows and macOS.

-  For distributions marked above with `(*)`: Due to certain compiler technicalities, there might be discrepanies of order of 1000 ULPs on 32-bit, Aarch and ppc64le distributions for Linux.
+  For distributions marked above with `(*)`: Due to certain compiler technicalities, there might be discrepanies of order of 1000 ULPs on 32-bit architectures as well as linux-aarch64 and linux-ppc64le platforms.
   For more details, `see the comment here <https://github.com/numba/numba/pull/8038#issuecomment-1165571368>`

 RandomState and legacy Random number generation